-Foreign applicants with a non-English background, at the discretion of the Dean, may be required to take the Test of English as a Foreign Language ("TEOFL") and submit an official score prior to admission to the program.
-Visa services are not provided.
+Applicants with a non-English background, at the discretion of the Dean, may be required to take the Test of English as a Foreign Language ("TOEFL") and submit an official score prior to admission to the program.
+Visa services are not provided, nor does Empire College School of Law vouch for a student's status in this regard.
 All instruction is in English.

 All admission decisions will be based upon a complete review of the admissions file as well as upon a consideration of the applicant's work history, life experience, and previous academic success.